MicrosoftDocs/connected-spaces/articles/data-privacy.md

    - Zone – such as Front Entrance, Aisle 1 display, and so on

-- **Configuration data** – This is information about the retailer’s store and the Connected Spaces edge device configuration that is used for setup and configuration of camera zones (for example, store name, paired camera IP address, camera view snapshot image, and zone skills).
+- **Configuration data** – This is information about the retailer’s store and the Connected Spaces edge gateway configuration that is used for setup and configuration of camera zones (for example, store name, paired camera IP address, camera view snapshot image, and zone skills).

-- **Telemetry data** – This is information about the health of the edge device, the Connected Spaces cloud service, and the Connected Spaces mobile app.
+- **Telemetry data** – This is information about the health of the edge gateway, the Connected Spaces cloud service, and the Connected Spaces mobile app.

 ## How does Connected Spaces process data?